ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+success of tho operation, asked tho chap how
+ho got along.
+44 O, first rate,&quot; said he, &quot;only I have got
+such an infernal hankering after grass 1&quot;
 Influence of a Newspaper.
 A school­
 teacher w ho has been engaged a long time
 in his profession, and witnessed tho influence